Genital HERPES

 How does genital herpes affect a pregnant woman and her baby?

-Neonatal herpes is one of the most serious complications of genital herpes.
-Healthcare providers should ask all pregnant women if they have a history of genital herpes.
-Herpes infection can be passed from mother to child during pregnancy, childbirth, or in the newborn period, resulting in a potentially fatal neonatal herpes infection.
-During pregnancy there is a higher risk of perinatal transmission during the first outbreak than with a recurrent outbreak, thus it is important that women avoid contracting herpes during pregnancy.
-12 Women should be counseled to abstain from intercourse during the third trimester with partners known to have or suspected of having genital herpes.
-7
+Neonatal herpes is one of the most severe complications associated with genital herpes.
+Healthcare providers should inquire about any history of genital herpes in all pregnant women.
+The virus can be transmitted from mother to child during pregnancy, childbirth, or shortly after birth, potentially leading to a life-threatening neonatal herpes infection.
+The risk of perinatal transmission is greater during the first outbreak than during recurrent outbreaks, so it is crucial for women to avoid contracting herpes while pregnant.
+Women should be advised to refrain from intercourse during the third trimester with partners known or suspected to have genital herpes.

 How is genital herpes diagnosed?